- 01. Why Is Mathematics So Important?

 In addition to TLR 1 and 2 awards, there is further opportunity to earn a TLR 3 award.
-The criteria are much the same as the other programme but are awarded to qualified teachers for short-term or limited duration programmes.
+The criteria are much the same as the other program but are awarded to qualified teachers for short-term or limited duration programs.

 Any teacher who has previously received a TLR 1 and/or 2 award may also receive a TLR 3 disbursement.
 However, no teacher may receive more than one TLR 1 or 2 payment at any one time.

-As no distinction is made for pay purposes between math teachers and teachers of other subjects, they too may choose to work with SEN students and participate in the TLR programmes.
+As no distinction is made for pay purposes between math teachers and teachers of other subjects, they too may choose to work with SEN students and participate in the TLR programs.

-Furthermore, the disparity of pay for and between a Maths tutor hourly wage or online maths tutor whose students are preparing for their exam with an A level maths tutor, and a professor who chairs thesis defense seems counter-intuitive.
+Furthermore, the disparity of pay for and between a Maths tutor hourly wage or online maths tutor whose students are preparing for their exam with a course-specific professor who chairs thesis defense seems counter-intuitive.

 In the film Educating Rita, a professor proudly announces his attainment of a Position, bragging that he could not be fired, no matter what.